 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
 This ASU modifies the disclosure requirements on fair value measurements in Topic 820.
 The amendments in ASU 2018-13 are effective for all entities for fiscal years beginning after December 15, 2019.
 Changes in unrealized gains and losses, the range and weighted average of significant unobservable inputs used to develop Level 3 fair value measurements and the narrative description of measurement uncertainty should be applied prospectively for only the most recent interim or annual period presented in the initial fiscal year of adoption.
 All other amendments should be applied retrospectively to all periods presented upon their effective date.
-The Foundation is in the process of determining the impact of this pronouncement.
+This was adopted by the Foundation in the current year and resulted in the elimination of the presentation of the rollforward of Level 3 investments within the fair value note.
+There were no other changes in presentation due to the adoption of this standard.